wehlutyk/thesis/content/1-introduction-2-evolution.md

 Mauss also asked what part psychological mechanisms play in the development of cultural practices, and what influence such practices have in turn on psychological mechanisms.
 This brings us to the second matter that arises when attempting to separate what is cultural from what is not: how does each aspect influence the other?
-In particular, if cultural and non-cultural have different transmission mechanisms, how do these interact with each other?
+In particular, if cultural and non-cultural aspects have different transmission mechanisms, how do they interact with each other?

-Mauss, in his time, saw that cultural practices are intimately linked to the physiology of bodies, on one side, and to a community's history on the other, but also to inherited psychological mechanisms;
+Mauss saw that cultural practices are intimately linked to the physiology of bodies, on one side, and to a community's history on the other, but also to inherited psychological mechanisms;
 indeed, he considered cultural practices to be complete *physio-psycho-sociological* phenomena.
+Durkheim on the other hand gave more autonomy to sociological facts.
-For Durkheim, the continuity of suicide over time and its dependency on social variables suggested that suicide was an autonomous *social fact*: a phenomenon which, in spite of manifesting itself individually, has emerging properties in large groups, with a causal life at the level of other emergent social phenomena, and causal effects on the psychological mechanisms of the members of a community.
+He argued for instance that suicide, because of its continuity over time and its dependency on social variables, should be viewed as a *social fact*: a phenomenon which, in spite of manifesting itself individually, has emerging properties in large groups, with a causal life at the level of other emergent social phenomena and causal effects on the psychological mechanisms of the members of a community.
-Mauss's endeavour proposed a somewhat different focus.
+Mauss proposed a somewhat different focus.
-For him, cultural practices were embodied properties of organisms, incorporated through the everyday practices of a community, into which children grow by imitation, teaching, or other kinds of learning.
+For him, cultural practices were embodied properties of organisms, incorporated through the everyday actions of a community, into which children grow by imitation, teaching, or other kinds of learning.
 Because of this embodied nature of cultural practices, he argued, bodily capacities cannot be defined without referring to culture.
 Walking, for instance, becomes difficult to define in a standard or general way: there is no normal way of walking, there are only *ways* of walking.